Surely you will have heard that the key to being a good animator living in these 3 words: Observation, observation and observation.

 • Forces : The first thing you have to do is understand that setting the character stands and what the forces around him are?
 (See FORCES)

-• Path of Action : Below, fijaros in the paths of the important parts of the body (In general the pelvis to a plane of body dynamics and nose to a plane of acting)
+• Path of Action : Then, fijaros in the paths of the important parts of the body (In general the pelvis to a plane of body dynamics and nose to a plane of acting)

 • Extremes : By analyzing the path of action, You'll notice more extreme points.
 With what I have explained above, you only need to guess that it comes pose (Key Poses, anticipation, reaction or exentric)